-Whether you are a fan of pine needle tea or want a home-based natural business, knowing how to harvest pine needles, and process and store them is part of satisfying either goal.
-There are many pine needle uses in the landscape as a weed repellent, mulch, soil acidifier, and even to line paths and stabilize soil.
-Read on for some tips on harvesting pine needles for edible, medicinal or outdoor garden use.
+Whether you are a fan of pine needle tea or want a home-based natural business, knowing how to harvest pine needles, and process and store them, is part of satisfying either goal.
+There are many pine needle uses in the landscape: weed repellent, mulch, soil acidifier, and even to line paths and stabilize soil.
+Read on for some tips on harvesting pine needles for edible, medicinal, or outdoor garden use.

 Pine Needle Uses

 Gardeners with pine trees in the yard may consider the debris from dropped needles a nuisance, however, these conifer leaves are actually useful in many different ways.
 Why should you harvest pine needles?
 The needles make excellent fire starters, flavoring for teas and vinegars, grill smoke to season meats, air fresheners, and, of course, mulch.
 They have many medicinal properties as well.
 Collecting pine needles and processing them correctly can help you harness any of these natural properties.
 Pine straw is often sold cleaned and bailed to use in the landscape.
 Care should be taken when collecting pine needles to keep them free of weeds and debris.
 Layers of the straw mulch will conserve moisture, enrich soil, and help reduce weed growth.
 They also help enhance the acidity of soil for such plants as hydrangea, azalea, and holly.
 The scent can help repel certain insect and animal pests from digging in the garden as well.
 Outside of garden use, a tea made from the leaves is not only delicious, but the scent can help clear sinuses.
 Cooled, the tea is used as a cleaner and deodorizer.
 The needles have antibacterial properties which can help fight certain skin diseases when used as a foot soak.
 These tree cast-offs are helpful in many household uses.